Call Center Business Plan Template

 [Company Name]’s History

-[Founder’s Name] incorporated [Company Name] on [date of incorporation] and found a potential commercial location soon after.
-The business is currently being run from [Founder’s Name]’s home, but once the lease on [Company Name]’s commercial location is finalized, all operations will be run from there.
+[Founder’s Name] incorporated [Company Name] on [date of incorporation] and found a commercial office soon after.
+Once the lease is finalized, all operations will run from the commercial office.

 Since incorporation, the company has achieved the following milestones:

-- Found a commercial location and signed a Letter of Intent to lease it
+- Found a commercial office and signed a Letter of Intent to lease it

 - Developed the company’s name, logo, and website located at [website]

-- Began recruiting key employees with experience in the tow truck industry
+- Began recruiting key employees with experience in customer service

 [Company Name]’s Products/Services